aselshall/gwh/lab.md

   - Environmental data science including remote sensing and climate data analysis
   - Geostatistical analysis for subsurface characterization
   - Numerical modeling including groundwater flow, contaminant transport, and surface water-groundwater interactions
-  - Machine learning, deep learning and AI for problems too complex for traditional modeling
+  - Machine learning, deep learning and AI for problems too complex for numerical modeling
   - Calibration and optimization using high-performance computing
   - Uncertainty analysis for analyzing potential range of outcomes and sampling optimization
 - High-performance computing (HPC): Through a partnership with the University of Florida, the lab has access to HiPerGator AI providing computational power for large-scale simulations, complex optimization problems, and training advanced machine learning models